History of Deportivo de A Coruña: 2005/2006: Caparrós and the 'Transition Year'

 It cannot be made clear what influence all this had on the performances of the team.
 But within the space of five weeks, the final part of the season, it threw away all options of European football by winning just one match.
 A point at Villarreal (1-1) is always useful (although the Galicians threw away a lead).
 At home against Sevilla, the 0–0 draw was reasonable because Deportivo had half their squad out injured or sick.
 Both concerned direct rivals though: Sevilla, Deportivo and Villarreal now occupied places six to eight with last two mentioned teams being subscribed for Intertoto football (Spain had only one place available).
 In Cádiz two vital points were lost when the home side scored a late equalizer against nine players of Deportivo (De Guzmán and Manuel Pablo were sent off).

 On 30 April 2006 it was going to be all or nothing against Celta de Vigo.
 The regional rivals occupied the first UEFA Cup spot, at five points of Deportivo, and sixth-placed Sevilla were at just one point.
-History gave the home side courage because Celta hadn't won in Riazor for twelve years.
+History gave the home side courage because Celta had not won in Riazor for twelve years.
 But it became a very painful night in La Coruña.
 The home side needed the three points, and after Celta's goal after thirty-four minutes knew that scoring two goals had been very difficult this season.
-Frustration is the word best used for the final part of the match when Deportivo simply didn't seem capable of turning the match around.
+Frustration is the word best used for the final part of the match when Deportivo simply did not seem capable of turning the match around.
 First, Coloccini was sent off once more.
 After it, Celta scored their second goal and in the end celebrated their win in front of faces full of disbelief.
 UEFA Cup football now was four points away, but at least Intertoto rival Villarreal was two points below Deportivo.

-Four days later nothing changed in the table after Deportivo defeated Espanyol at the Montjuic (1-2).
-It was close call though because the relegation-troubled home side were 1-0 up with fifteen minutes remaining, when substitute Iván Carril first equalized himself and near the end provided Tristán a perfect cross to sentence the match.
+Four days later nothing changed in the table after Deportivo defeated Espanyol at the Montjuic (1–2).
+It was close call though because the relegation-troubled home side were 1–0 up with fifteen minutes remaining, when substitute Iván Carril first equalized himself and near the end provided Tristán a perfect cross to sentence the match.
 It was Depor's ninth away win in a season, a record.
 With two matches against other relegation-troubled clubs remaining, at least Intertoto football now seemed secured.
 Especially after Deportivo were leading 1–0 against Athletic Bilbao with twenty minutes remaining.
-But at the end of this match, Athletic was celebrating like Celta had done one week earlier (1-2).
+But at the end of this match, Athletic was celebrating like Celta had done one week earlier (1–2).
 It was a painful final home match of the season which reflected the poor home record of the team.